-The Little Shuswap Lake Band (LSLB) is a community of the Secwepemc (Shuswap) Nation, consisting of 7,000 acres of reserve land, located in the Central Interior region of British Columbia, Canada.
-Its main reserve is in Chase, British Columbia, called Quaaout, and is on the shore of Little Shuswap Lake.
+Skwlāx te Secwepemcúl̓ecw (SteS) is more than just a community - it's a vital part of the Secwepemc (Shuswap) Nation, spanning over 7,000 acres of reserve land in the Central Interior region of British Columbia, Canada.
+At the heart of it all is our main reserve in Chase, British Columbia, nestled on the picturesque shores of Little Shuswap Lake and known as Quaaout.

 About the Community

 Skwlāx te Secwepemcúl̓ecw (SteS) is a community with a clear and ambitious goal: to become a self-reliant and culturally-rich community that creates economic opportunity and sustainable development strategies for all its members.
 Their approach is guided by a deep respect for their heritage and a vision for a balanced and productive future.

 Over the years, Skwlāx te Secwepemcúl̓ecw has proven its ability to drive economic growth and development in the region through successful initiatives in recreation, construction, resource development, and hospitality.
 These achievements are a testament to their commitment to progress and the vision of a prosperous and vibrant community.

 Looking ahead, Skwlāx te Secwepemcúl̓ecw remains focused on creating lasting impacts for all their members while remaining true to their cultural roots and traditions.
 Their dedication to sustainable economic development and a balanced future will inspire many and drive positive change in the region.